Jagannath Temple, Puri: Daily food offerings

-Shopping in Swargadwar Market

-Swargadwar Market in Puri is known for its vibrant collection of souvenirs and local handicrafts.
-Visitors can find a variety of items, including Jagannath murtis (idols), sankhs (conch shells), Pattachitra paintings, seashell crafts, and Odisha handlooms.
-Bargaining is common in the market, allowing travellers to negotiate prices for unique mementos of their trip.

 Rosaghara

 The temple's kitchen is the second largest in the world.
-Tradition holds that all the Mahaprasad that is cooked in the temple kitchen is supervised by Goddess Lakshmi, the empress of the temple herself, and that if the food prepared has any fault in it, a shadow dog appears near the temple kitchen, a sign of her displeasure.
-If the shadow dog is seen, the food is promptly buried and a new batch is cooked.
-All 56 varieties of food produced are vegetarian and prepared without onions and garlic.
+According to tradition, all Mahaprasad cooked in the temple kitchen is supervised by Goddess Lakshmi, regarded as the empress of the temple.
+It is believed that if the food contains any fault in it, a shadow dog appears near the kitchen as a sign of her displeasure.
+When the shadow dog is sighted, the food is promptly buried and a new batch is prepared.
+All fifty-six varieties of food are vegetarian and cooked without onions or garlic.